Pandaqi/Pandaqi-Studio/pandaqi-studio/content/one-pizza-the-puzzle/_index.md

 title: "One Pizza the Puzzle"
 blurb: "A One Paper Game for 2–8 players about running your own pizza business.
 A raging rivalry, however, makes it impossible to cross paths with other pizza couriers without causing huge problems ..."
-# blurb: "A [One Paper Game](/boardgames#one-paper-games) for 2--8 players about running your own pizza business, but a raging rivalry forbids crossing paths with other pizza couriers."

 date: 2020-10-25